 The idea is that, maybe you should think of it as imitating the movements of a squid.
 Very soft application, and the jig moves in a straight line with just the change-of-pace and suspensions.

 If you want to play a darting shad, fast lifts is the only thing we can do in the non-vertical situation.

 If you play couples of times off the bottom and when you feel the jig is too far away, don’t hesitate to pull it back up and drop back down again.

 With all of this in mind, let’s see how Mr. Hirota of Seafloor Control plays this game on a free-drifting boat.

 Hook.
 Niq Pro #26.

-It’s really about how to control the line slack.
-How to keep different tensions in your rod actions.
+It’s really about how to control the line slack, which is critical in free-drifting situation.